English information

 About us

-We are Blaauwberg, the only sociological consultancy firm in the Netherlands.
+We are Blaauwberg, the only sociological advisory firm in the Netherlands.
 We conduct research and provide visions with a soul.
 For clients in the public domain and beyond.
 We work with the metaphor of the young dog and the old wolf: we like to fight for our clients, with the necessary experience and overview.

 Clients come to us when they are looking for new insights, the necessary energy and the power to realise.
 We always put their questions in context.
 Understanding the motives of players, bringing in sufficient history and economics.
 Facts and figures are important, but never without a story, interpretation and/or vision.